curefit/airbyte/README.md

-Currently self maintained:
+# Currently Self-Maintained

-1. Mongo Source Connector:
+## 1. Mongo Source Connector:

-   <p>a.
-Remove initial snapshot to avoid syncing data from inception. </p>
+- a.
+Remove initial snapshot to avoid syncing data from inception.
-   <p>b.
-Remove Keys with null values for schema validation. </p>
+- b.
+Remove keys with null values for schema validation.

-2. Mysql Source Connector:
+## 2. MySQL Source Connector:

-   <p>a.
-Remove initial snapshot to avoid syncing data from inception.</p>
+- a.
+Remove initial snapshot to avoid syncing data from inception.

-3. Normalistaion Code:
+## 3. Normalization Code:

-   <p>a.
-Maintain base noralisation code to control transformation layer.</p>
+- a.
+Maintain base normalization code to control the transformation layer.